Talaat Khanlarov

-Talaat Aghasibey oglu Khanlarov (Tələt Ağasıbəy oğlu Xanlarov; 1927 – 2004), was a Soviet-Azerbaijani architect, academician of the Academy of Sciences of Azerbaijan, Honored Architect of the Azerbaijan SSR (1975), and Vice President of the International Academy of Architecture of the East.
+Talaat Aghasibey oglu Khanlarov (Tələt Ağasıbəy oğlu Xanlarov; 1927–2004 was a Soviet-Azerbaijani architect, academician of the Academy of Sciences of Azerbaijan, Honored Architect of the Azerbaijan SSR (1975), and Vice President of the International Academy of Architecture of the East.

 Life

 Talaat Khanlarov was born on August 26, 1927, in the family of Aghasibey Khanlarov, a graduate of the law faculty of St. Petersburg University, and Sara Khanim, one of the first graduates of the Azerbaijan Medical Institute.
 Talaat was the eldest son in the family.

 At the age of 29, Talaat Khanlarov graduated from the architecture and construction faculty of the Azerbaijan Polytechnic Institute.
-From 1956 to 1992, he worked as an architect, chief architect of the project, head of the architectural-design department No. 2, Chief Architect of the State Committee for Construction and Architecture "Azgosproekt".
+From 1956 to 1992, he worked as an architect, chief architect of the project, head of the architectural-design department No. 2, and chief architect of the State Committee for Construction and Architecture "Azgosproekt".
 Khanlarov created his major works during his career there.
 From 1967 to 2002, he was a member of the Town Planning Council of the Main Architectural Department of the Baku City Executive Power.